byu-cpe/ecen526_website/_assignments/course_project.md

 icon: fas fa-hammer
 ---

 The goal of the course project is to get real experience with wireless protocols.
-You will do this by building, measuring, experimenting with the wireless protocols around you.
+You will do this by building, measuring, and experimenting with the wireless protocols around you.
 You are expected to work on this project throughout the semester.
-The project was designed to work with two people, but if you prefer, you can work by yourself.
-The project must include some amount of building, measuring or experimenting.
-For example, you could run an experiment to evaluate a wireless network or look at the performance, security, or usability of a wireless network.
+The project was designed to work with two people, but you can work by yourself if you prefer. **The project must include some amount of building, measuring, or experimenting**.
+For example, you could run an experiment to evaluate a wireless network or look at a wireless network's performance, security, or usability.

-To give you an idea of the scope of this project here are some ideas:
+To give you an idea of the scope of this project, here are some ideas:

 - Analyze the WiFi association protocol.
 Measure real data of how long it takes to associate with the campus access points.
 Propose ways the association protocol can be improved.

-- Look at security vulnerabilities in Bluetooth and demonstrate an attack.

 - Experiment with the range of different wireless protocols, such as LoRa.

-- Using iBeacons, do room level localization in your house.
+- Using [iBeacons](https://en.wikipedia.org/wiki/IBeacon), do room level localization in your house.

 - Apply machine learning to a wireless networking problem.